keyko-io/odyssey-dashboard/README.md

 1. KLM receives the House Way Bill from the Freight Forwarder (i.e. DHL) and scans the shipment's QR code
 1. A digital copy of the House Way Bill is received upon scanning [assumption]
     - The Codes for Pharmaceutical, COVID (COV), Temperature Control (assumed) and HS Code for Vaccine and are flagged
-1. The recipient is prompted to "Analyze Shipment Temperature"
+1. The recipient is prompted to "Analyze Shipment Temperature?"
     - Selections to prompt are "Yes" and "No"
     - If "No" is selected, KLM takes receipt and signs transfer handshake
     - If "Yes" is selected, the following takes place: